AathreyaG/reactai-starter/user-story.md

-### **Title: Upload CSV File**###
+### **Title: CSV File Upload Functionality**###

-User Role: As a Catalog Manager, I want to upload a CSV file so that I can populate the catalog database efficiently.
+User Role: As a Catalog Manager, I want to upload a CSV file so that I can efficiently populate and update the catalog database.

 Functional Description:

-The system should allow users to upload a CSV file containing catalog data.
-The backend should validate, parse, and store this data in PostgreSQL.
-The UI should provide real-time feedback during upload and notify users upon completion.
+The system should allow users to upload CSV files containing catalog data.
+The backend will validate, parse, and store the data in a PostgreSQL database.
+The UI should provide feedback during the upload process and notify users when it is complete.

 **GIVEN-WHEN-THEN Scenario**:

-GIVEN I am on the file upload page
+GIVEN I am on the CSV upload page

 WHEN I select a valid CSV file and click "Upload"

 THEN the system should process the file, validate its format, and store the data in the database

 **Acceptance Criteria**: